18F/pages/README.md

 automatically from [GitHub](https://github.com/) repositories in a similar fashion to [GitHub pages](https://pages.github.com/).

+Pages will appear on `https://pages.18f.us/$REPO-NAME`, where `$REPO-NAME` is the name of the site repository on https://github.com/18F/.

 ### Adding a new site

 In a nutshell, for each site repo:

-- `baseurl:` should be set to `/pages/$REPO-NAME`.
+- `baseurl:` should be set to `/$REPO-NAME`.
-- A webhook should be set for `https://hub.18f.us/deploy-pages`.
+- A webhook should be set for `https://pages.18f.us/deploy`.

-Then, someone with access to `hub.18f.us` needs to clone the site's repository on that server within the `$HOME/pages-repos` directory.
+Then, someone with access to `pages.18f.us` (same as `hub.18f.us` for now) needs to clone the site's repository on that server within the `$HOME/pages-repos` directory.

 ### Starting the webhook daemon